-Where personal information is disclosed to an external party, Carter Newell will take reasonable steps to ensure that the external party treats such information confidentially and in accordance with the APPs.
+Where personal information is disclosed to an external party, Carter Newell will take reasonable steps to ensure that the external party treats such information confidentially and in accordance with this policy and relevant privacy obligations.

 There may be circumstances in which it is necessary for Carter Newell to collect an individual’s government related identifier such as a tax file number or Centrelink reference number.
 We will not use or disclose government related identifiers unless we are required or authorized to do so by law or by a court or tribunal order, or in order to fulfill our obligations to a State or Territory authority.